cabelo/my-examples/README.md

 # my-opencv-examples
-My contribution to the OpenCV project
+My contributions to the OpenCV project

+ela.cpp : Error Level Analysis (ELA) permits identifying areas within an image that are at different compression levels. invisibility.cpp : This program demonstrates the invisibility effect with OpenCV